divvun/libdivvun/README.md

     {
        ADD (DELETE &syn-wordorder) (*) ;

-       COPYCOHORT (&ADDED co&syn-wordorder) # These tags will be added to the new copy EXCEPT (DELETE &syn-wordorder)    # We don't include the error tag or DELETE in the new copy TARGET (*)                   # Copy from the main WITH target TO BEFORE (jC1 (*))          # The copy ends up before the first WITH context
+       COPYCOHORT (ADDED co&syn-wordorder) # These tags will be added to the new copy EXCEPT (DELETE &syn-wordorder)    # We don't include the error tag or DELETE in the new copy TARGET (*)                   # Copy from the main WITH target TO BEFORE (jC1 (*))          # The copy ends up before the first WITH context